Codecademy/docs/content/general/concepts/one-hot-encoding/one-hot-encoding.md

   - 'paths/build-deep-learning-models-with-tensorflow'
 ---

-**One hot encoding** is a method of encoding categorical variables as binary vectors that can be more redily used by machine learning algorithms.
+**One hot encoding** is a method of encoding categorical variables as binary vectors that can be more readily used by [machine learning](https://www.codecademy.com/resources/docs/general/machine-learning) [algorithms](https://www.codecademy.com/resources/docs/general/algorithm).
 Algorithms work with numbers such as `0` and `1`, not categorical values like "Texas" or "bicycle."
 However, the data these algorithms are asked to analyze often have values that are encoded categorically.
 One hot encoding is a process by which those categorical values in the data can be translated into numbers that can be interpreted by those algorithms.

 ## Encoding Categorical Values